electronicgore/PTBF-soundboard/README.md

 # PythonTwitchBotFramework Soundboard mod

 This is an extension for [PythonTwitchBotFramework](https://github.com/sharkbound/PythonTwitchBotFramework) that adds the soundboard capabilities to the bot.
-See [the original readme](https://github.com/sharkbound/PythonTwitchBotFramework/blob/master/README.md) and  [the original wiki](https://github.com/sharkbound/PythonTwitchBotFramework/wiki) for info on how to install, set up, and use the bot.
+See [the original readme](https://github.com/sharkbound/PythonTwitchBotFramework/blob/master/README.md) and  [the original wiki](https://github.com/sharkbound/PythonTwitchBotFramework/wiki) for more info on how to install, set up, and use the bot (but a quick guide follows).

+Quick notes:
-As of now, the soundboard *partially* integrates with the bot's own economy, but does not react to bits/subscriptions/channel points.
+1. As of now, the soundboard *partially* integrates with the bot's own economy, but does not react to bits/subscriptions/channel points.
+2. The bot forks the `BaseBot` PTBF class to better deal with cooldowns, with the fork dropping some functionality (like event handling).
+If you want soundboard functionality in a way compatible with `BaseBot` or your other bot class, a [version 0.3](https://github.com/electronicgore/PTBF-soundboard/releases/tag/v0.3) should work for you.

 For any questions or feature requests, open an issue on github.